What is Yoga?

 According to an article in the Harvard Mental Health Letter, Yoga provides natural relief to anxiety by reducing the intensity of the stress response.
 Self-soothing techniques such as meditation and exercise can reduce perceived anxiety, thereby decreasing physical response to stress such as lowering pressure.

-A study conducted in Japan to test the effects of Yoga on mental health in young and senior citizens revealed that participants who engaged in 90-minute Yoga classes 1-2 times a week had a lower trait anxiety score than before they started Yoga classes.
+A study conducted in Japan to test the psychological benefits of yoga on mental health in young and senior citizens revealed that participants who engaged in 90-minute Yoga classes 1-2 times a week had a lower trait anxiety score than before they started Yoga classes.

 Some Yoga positions said to help with anxiety are: